ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 {::include diagram/hash.md}
 ~~~

-- Prerequesits: The client instance can allow multiple end users to
+- Prerequisites: The client instance can allow multiple end users to
     access the same AS.
 The attacker is attempting to associate their rights
     with the target user's session.
 - (1) The attacker starts a session at the client instance.